pmichaillat/unemployment/syllabus.md

 2. Answer the research question using a combination of theory, simulations, and empirical analysis
 3. Position the paper in the prior literature

-Your research paper will be evaluated based on how well it acccomplishes these three taks.
+Your research paper will be evaluated based on how well it accomplishes these three tasks.

 More specifically, a good research paper should adhere to the following guidelines: